zepedaj/soleil/docs/source/content/intro.rst

 DictContainer
      :class:`dict_container.DictContainer` nodes represent Python dictionaries with keys that are valid variable names.
 Their children nodes must be of type :class:`dict_container.KeyNode`.
 Currently, dictionary containers only support string keys that are valid variable names.
 But arbitrary Python dictionaries can be built using |dstrings| -- see :ref:`Dictionaries with arbitrary keys`.
 KeyNode
-     :class:`~dict_container.KeyNode`  nodes contain a string key that is a valid variable name and a child node :attr:`dict_container.KeyNode.value` that is of any of the three other node types. :class:`~dict_container.KeyNode` nodes always have a parent that is a :class:`~dict_container.DictContainer`.
+     :class:`~dict_container.KeyNode`  nodes contain a string key that is a valid variable name and a child node :attr:`KeyNode.value <dict_container.KeyNode.value>` that is of any of the three other node types. :class:`~dict_container.KeyNode` nodes always have a parent that is a :class:`~dict_container.DictContainer`.
 Key nodes play a special role discussed :ref:`here <Key nodes>`.
 ListContainer
-     :class:`ListContainer` nodes represent Python lists and can contain nodes of any type except for type :class:`~dict_container.KeyNode`.
+     :class:`containers.ListContainer` nodes represent Python lists and can contain nodes of any type except for type :class:`~dict_container.KeyNode`.
 ParsedNode
-     :class:`ParsedNode` nodes represent tree leafs -- they must always be either the root node, or a child of a :class:`~dict_container.KeyNode` or :class:`ListContainer` node.
-When the :class:`ParsedNode`'s raw content is a string, |dstring| evaluation rules are applied to it.
+     :class:`nodes.ParsedNode` nodes represent tree leafs -- they must always be either the root node, or a child of a :class:`~dict_container.KeyNode` or :class:`containers.ListContainer` node.
+When the :class:`nodes.ParsedNode`'s raw content is a string, |dstring| evaluation rules are applied to it.
 Otherwise, the raw value is passed on directly when resolving the node.

 The types of nodes are designed to cover all :ref:`native serializable types <NST>`.

-.. rubric:: Example

-As an example, consider the following :class:`SolConf` object:
+Node tree example
+^^^^^^^^^^^^^^^^^^

+Raw content consisting of native types is converted by the :class:`~solconf.SolConf` initializer into a tree consiting of nodes of the above type.
+As an example, consider the code:

 .. _example code: